 The geometry of the Fano variety of lines on a cuspidal cyclic fourfold is more subtle than the nodal case, but it can be treated by a slight modification of the arguments.
 Since the nodal case is more familiar, we chose to develop the proof in the nodal case and to focus on the main changes needed in the cuspidal one.
-Our objective in Theorem 3.1 is to summarize all the geometric properties in the nodal setup, with emphasis on the properties of the birational maps involved, and to give a new and self-contained proof based on the stratification theorem of Kaledin [24] and using, as much as possible, only elementary geometric arguments.
+Our objective in Theorem 3.1 is to summarize all the geometric properties in the nodal setup, with emphasis on the properties of the birational maps involved, and to give a new and self-contained proof based on the stratification theorem of Kaledin [26] and using, as much as possible, only elementary geometric arguments.
 The benefit of our method is that it permits to have a deep control on the geometry of the blowup: this will be needed in the second part of this note to control the birational geometry and the automorphisms in the cuspidal cyclic setup considered in Theorem 4.1.

-As a byproduct, we recover in §3.2, using the geometric description used in the proof of Theorem 3.1 and direct geometric computations, the description of the extremal rays of the nef cone of $\Sigma^{[2]}$ , in accordance with the results of [5] (see also [12, Example 5.3]).
+As a byproduct, we recover in §3.2, using the geometric description used in the proof of Theorem 3.1 and direct geometric computations, the description of the extremal rays of the nef cone of $\Sigma^{[2]}$, in accordance with the results of Bayer-Macrì [5] (see also [12, Example 5.3]).

-The authors warmly thank Lucas Li Bassi, Chiara Camere, Bert van Geeemen, Franco Giovenzana, Luca Giovenzana and Gianluca Piacenza for helpful discussions during the preparation of this note.
+The authors warmly thank Lucas Li Bassi, Chiara Camere, Bert van Geemen, Franco Giovenzana, Luca Giovenzana, Klaus Hulek and Gianluca Pacienza for helpful discussions during the preparation of this work.
+The results of this paper are partially contained in the PhD thesis [22] of the second author.